 How do I sign up to audition?

-Running to Places (R2P) is a youth-based community theatre company.
+Running to Places (R2P) is a youth community theatre company that brings together middle & high school students from across the area.
+We're in the business of youth development, helping raise our community's children and making excellent theatre in the process.
 According to our Mission Statement, we exist to “to provide young people with opportunities for theatrical performances in which they are the primary artists and technicians, to contribute to the artistic life of any community of which we may be a part, and to advance the artistic horizons and knowledge of young people in the theatrical arts.”
 Put another way, this is a place for you to come do theatre and make an artistic and social home for yourself if you like.

 If you’re looking to be onstage, it takes auditioning; if you’re interested in working on other aspects of the production, it just takes letting us know.
-We don’t cut anyone, and no one is turned away due to finances.
-There is a tuition fee (more on that below), but it’s on a sliding scale based on income.
-But just to repeat: NO ONE WILL BE TURNED AWAY DUE TO FINANCES!
+We don’t cut anyone and there is no fee to participate (although donations are gratefully accepted).

 Working in theatre will give you skills and experiences in areas that you’ll benefit from your whole life including: